2021–22 Calgary Flames season

 The 2021–22 Calgary Flames season was the Flames' 42nd season in Calgary, and the 50th season for the Flames' National Hockey League franchise that was established on June 6, 1972.
 On April 16, 2022, the Flames clinched a playoff berth after the Edmonton Oilers defeated the Vegas Golden Knights.
 On April 21, the Flames clinched the Pacific Division after a 4–2 victory over the Dallas Stars.

 The Flames beat the Stars in seven games in the First Round of the playoffs.
 The following round, they were defeated by the Edmonton Oilers in five games.
+The series was only the second time two Canadian teams had met in the second round of the playoffs since 2002, and the first such matchup since then to have occurred under conventional division alignment.